mjanicki01/sequence-analyzer/README.md

 chmod +x start_project.sh
 ./start_project.sh --setup
 ```
+Note: You may need to change the `VENV_ACTIVATE` variable depending on how your OS configures the paths for your virtual environment

 This script will set up the environment for both the frontend and backend.
 It installs necessary packages, applies Django migrations, and starts both the Django server and React development server.